Food in Turkey: Fall in love with these 8 Best Turkish Foods

 The dish is often served at room temperature or slightly chilled, making it a popular appetizer or side dish, especially during the summer months.

-There are a few things that are good to know ahead of time.
+There are a few good things to know before you go out to eat.

-• The salads were different from what I was used to.
-Often times a salad is lettuce with a pile of shredded carrots, pickled red cabbage, and corn.
+• Salads are different.
+We always did toss salads but here the lettuce is covered with a pile of shredded carrots, pickled red cabbage, and corn (or whatever veggies are in season).
 You mix and drizzle with some olive oil and lemon.

-• The cheeses can often be similar to each other.
+• The cheeses are all pretty similar to each other.
 Though my favorite is “ezine”.
-It is a harder cheese with a nice flavor.
+It is a harder cheese with a nice, rich flavor.

 • There are no refills on drinks.
 Prices are per serving you order.